 Kimberly Miller, MTh, LMFT

 The co-author of Boundaries for Your Soul and a Licensed Marriage and Family Therapist, Kim founded Leading Wholeheartedly to help leaders tend to their inner lives, so that they can better serve others.
 She also founded Doing Good Well, a leadership development program for Christians in the Visual Arts.
 Prior to her work as a counselor, Kim was a campus minister with InterVarsity Christian Fellowship at Harvard University.
 She has also worked for social investment fund Root Capital, and for Agros International, where she helped design the Journey with a Village program, partnering start-up villages in Central America with funding partners across the United States.
 Kim studied religion at Davidson College before earning a Master’s degree in Theology from Regent College and a Master’s in Clinical Psychology from Azusa Pacific University.
+Currently, she is a candidate for a Doctor of Ministry degree at Fuller Theological Seminary, and a member of the program’s Soul Care cohort.
 She is certified in Internal Family Systems Therapy and Imago Relationship Therapy, among other therapy methodologies.
 A native of Dallas, Kim and her husband, Ken, enjoy gardening and landscape architecture, spending time with friends and family, and extending hospitality at their home in Southern California.

 Kimberly Miller